Naya Rivera: 2012–2014: Musical solo debut and film debut

 Rivera's debut single "Sorry", featuring rapper Big Sean, was released as a digital download on September 17, 2013.
 While her most popular performances on Glee were softer ballads, she chose to write "something a little more glossy and soulful" for her own music and worked with her own team, including Glee drummer John Lock, rather than go with Columbia's suggestions; she said she told the label: "This is what I'm doing.
 Get on or get off.
 I think ["Sorry"] is a summer song, and I want it on the radio by the end of the summer".
 The single quickly reached the top 40 on the Billboard Rhythmic chart and the top 10 of the iTunes download chart.
 However, production on the album "kind of halted" due to "so many things going on".
 Rivera said: "Politics got involved so I've been putting it on the back burner".
-During this period she starred in an M&Ms commercial titled "Love Ballad" that aired during Super Bowl XLVII on February 3, 2013, as the girlfriend of the anthropomorphic "Red" M&M character, and voiced a rebellious reindeer character called Sparkle in the 2013 Christmas movie The Naughty List, for which she won a voice acting award.
+During this period she starred in an M&M's commercial titled "Love Ballad" that aired during Super Bowl XLVII on February 3, 2013, as the girlfriend of the anthropomorphic "Red" M&M character, and voiced a rebellious reindeer character called Sparkle in the 2013 Christmas movie The Naughty List, for which she won a voice acting award.

 At the Devil's Door, Rivera's debut feature film, in which she played the lead role of Vera, premiered at the South by Southwest Film Festival in Austin, Texas, on March 9, 2014.
 The film has been described by its director, Nicholas McCarthy, as "a unique kind of genre film I think, almost like a Rubik's Cube of a horror movie".
 Rivera explained that "there wasn't much screaming.
 It's not a jumpy film."
 The film was released through video on demand on August 8, 2014, and theatrically released on September 12, 2014.
 It continued to play at festivals, receiving mixed reviews.
 Rivera's acting, however, received praise.
 Edgar Chaput of Sound on Sight called Rivera "the standout [and] the most natural performance in the film", and Marsha McCreadie of Film Journal wrote that the film "doesn't pick up steam until late in the story, when Rivera carries the narrative".
 Diabolique magazine's Jeremy Kibler wrote: "Coming primarily from a TV background and fun to watch [...] the eye-grabbing Naya Rivera adjusts to the big screen with ease in front of the camera.
 Her Vera is headstrong and rigid but cut with just the right amount of vulnerability".